PatrickCarollo/aws-microservice-cicd-iac/README.md

  Deploy Stage- Another custom stage that promotes the revised Lambda to Live upon successful test.
 It does this the by updating the Alias number, which API-Gateway sends it's requests to, to the revised, tested version.

 ## Pre setup notes:
-+ Set `projectid` to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
++ `projectid` will be set to a short string describing the microservice use and `sourcebranch` to either `main` or `dev`.
 They're used to isolate ci/cd pipelines as well as associate ci/cd services to their corresponding target services
 + If using GitHub as code source provider: